 Anchored by the Henry Players theater troupe, the DiBlasi School of Ballet, and several visual artists, the Hood Street Arts Center - brainchild of late sculptor Andy Davis - engages the community with workshops, staged performances, and a gallery.

 Davis founded the Arts Center in 2015 with a vision to turn the building into a space that would be known as a haven for fellow artists, dreamers and doers as a collective community.

-After his untimely passing, the Gallery portion of the Arts Center underwent major renovations to transform the space not only into a fully functioning art studio and gallery, but also an intimate event space where people from all over the city can come to celebrate momentous milestone occasions and celebrations.
+After his untimely passing in July 2015, the Gallery and Warehouse portion of the Arts Center underwent major renovations to transform the space not only into a fully functioning art studio and gallery, but also an intimate event venue where people from all over the city can come to celebrate momentous milestone occasions and celebrations.